Sahas/CodeAnalyzer/documentation/Approach.md

 Not necessary to have running code for the following requirements, but account for these in your design.
 1. Supporting multiple syntaxes - [Design Support  Done  ->  Extend SyntaxAnalyzer]
 2. Supporting multiple files and giving totals for an entire source tree - [Done -> Check SourceProcessor.processAndAggregate()]
 3. Supporting multi-line comments - [Done.
-Irrespective  of length of MultilineComment,  it  is always treated as 1 ]
+Irrespective  of length of MultilineComment,
+it  is always treated as 1.
+Uncomment count updation code to treat each line as part of count ]
 4. Ability to add more granular breakup (eg: classify lines as imports, variable declarations, etc) - [Done.
 Check JavaSyntaxAnalyzer.analyze().
 Check test files for proper understanding of Variable declaration Pattern syntax]